TaxoBell: Gaussian Box Embeddings for Self-Supervised Taxonomy Expansion: Related Work

-{\bf Gaussian Representation.} Gaussian embeddings represent each concept as a probability distribution whose mean encodes location and whose covariance captures uncertainty, generality, or polysemy.
-Earlier works \cite{vilnis2014word} showed that closed-form energies such as expected likelihood and KL Divergence let Gaussians express confidence and asymmetric entailment, while recent works added multi-sense/mixture variants \cite{athiwaratkun2017multimodal,athiwaratkun-etal-2018-probabilistic} and applied Gaussians to knowledge graphs (KG2E) to capture confidence and one-to-many relations \cite{kg2e}.
-Probability Product Kernels link Gaussian overlap to positive-definite similarity \cite{Jebara}, while KL provides a natural directional containment.
-Energy-based training \cite{lecun2006tutorial} is smooth and acts on both means and covariances, avoiding brittle, piecewise objectives.
-We leverage these ideas by translating axis-aligned boxes into Gaussians and optimizing two complementary energies to capture semantic similarity and directional containment with calibrated uncertainty.
+{\bf Gaussian Representation.} Gaussian embeddings model each concept as a distribution: the mean encodes its position, while the covariance captures uncertainty, generality, or polysemy.
+Early work showed that closed-form objectives such as expected likelihood and KL divergence let Gaussians represent confidence and asymmetric entailment \cite{vilnis2014word}.
+Later extensions introduced multi-sense/mixture models \cite{athiwaratkun2017multimodal,athiwaratkun-etal-2018-probabilistic} and applied Gaussians to knowledge graphs (KG2E) to handle confidence and one-to-many relations \cite{kg2e}.
+Probability product kernels connect Gaussian overlap to positive-definite similarity \cite{Jebara}, while KL naturally enforces directional containment.
+Energy-based training is smooth, jointly shaping means and covariances and avoiding brittle, piecewise losses \cite{lecun2006tutorial}.
+Building on these ideas, we map axis-aligned boxes to Gaussians and optimize paired energies for semantic similarity and asymmetric containment with calibrated uncertainty.